All right, news roundup information overload hour.

 I think we should be concerned.

-At least Keebo has been walked out, but that doesn't prevent the fact that nobody has picked up the pieces and started to investigate Hunter Biden's laptop from hell or any of the other items.
+At least Thibault has been walked out, but that doesn't prevent the fact that nobody has picked up the pieces and started to investigate Hunter Biden's laptop from hell or any of the other items.

-You know, Comey said, no reasonable prosecutor would go after something relating to NARA and documents.
+You know, Comey said no reasonable prosecutor would go after something relating to NARA and documents.

-This is a narrow negotiation.
+This is a NARA negotiation.

 And that's why we've got $10,000 in student debt being handed out right now, right?